bigfix/developer.bigfix.com/site/reference/types/time-of-day-with-time-zone.md

 # type: time of day with time zone

-The &lt;time of day with time zone&lt; inspectors provide tools for dealing and calculating with time-of-day-with-time-zone types, which are of the form HH:MM:SS +ZZZZ, as in 12:59:59 -0400.
+The &lt;time of day with time zone&gt; inspectors provide tools for dealing and calculating with time-of-day-with-time-zone types, which are of the form HH:MM:SS +ZZZZ, as in 12:59:59 -0400.

 # hour_of_day of &lt;time of day with time zone&gt; : integer